Abe-Crdns/Random-Art/README.md

 # Random-Art
 A small assignment I did when I first learned C++.
-The program generates greyscale and colored images by setting rgb values according to various math expressions.
+The program generates greyscale and colored images by applying math expressions to rgb values.
 See the main directory for my implementation.

 ## Requirements